X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Materials and methods

 \subsubsection{Polymer extrusion setup}

 The experimental setup shown in Fig.~\ref{fig:schematic-hotend}(a), originally introduced in Ref.~\onlinecite{kattinger2023analysis}, was employed to study the flow behavior within a heated nozzle using 360°-CT measurements and 2D projectional radiography during continuous material extrusion, as found in FFF printers.
-This setup was specifically designed for operation inside a CT scanner, with unobstructed radiography of the nozzle achieved by connecting the upper and lower sections using a PMMA tube.
+The setup was designed for operation inside a CT scanner.
+A PMMA tube connects the upper and lower sections and ensures unobstructed radiography of the nozzle.

 In this study, we utilized X-ray particle tracking velocimetry to analyze 2D radiography data captured through video recording.
 To enhance X-ray transparency and optimize the setup, we designed and fabricated a custom aluminum nozzle.
-Its flow channel dimensions (given in Fig.~\ref{fig:schematic-hotend}(b) and Tab.~\ref{fig:schematic-hotend}) match those of commercially available printing nozzles, ensuring practical relevance.
-A key design criterion was maximizing contrast for the flowing tracer particles, achieved by minimizing wall thickness along the radiation beam direction, as seen in the top view of the nozzle in Fig.~\ref{fig:schematic-hotend}(g).
+Its flow channel dimensions (given in Fig.~\ref{fig:schematic-hotend}(b) and Tab.~\ref{Nozzle_geometry_parameters}) match those of commercially available printing nozzles, ensuring practical relevance.
+A key design criterion was maximizing contrast for the flowing tracer particles, achieved by minimizing wall thickness along the radiation beam direction, as seen in the top view of the nozzle in Fig.~\ref{fig:schematic-hotend}(c).

 We used a commercial extruder (Bondtech LGX model, Värnamo, Sweden) to continuously feed the solid filament into the nozzle, which includes a heater cartridge and a thermistor.
 An E3D-V6 type hot-end connected the feeding mechanism to the custom nozzle.
 The experimental setup was controlled by a PC linked to a Duet 2 Ethernet board (Duet3D, Peterborough, United Kingdom) running RepRap firmware.
 Instead of depositing the strand on a build platform, we directed the extruded strand into a pan positioned below the nozzle orifice.